-- City rules relating to identified Special Purpose Zones (Landfill and Transfer Stations), e.g. drainage, protection of groundwater and hazardous and/or toxic substances rules. - General city rules relating to the erection of transmission lines, related incidental equipment, and new support structures. - General city rules relating to the status of utilities, e.g. size and height controls on utility buildings, setback and landscaping requirements.
+- City rules relating to identified Special Purpose Zones (Landfill and Transfer Stations), e.g. drainage, protection of groundwater and hazardous and/or toxic substances rules. - General city rules relating to the erection of transmission lines, related incidental equipment, and new support structures. - General city rules relating to the status of utilities, e.g. size and height controls on utility buildings, setback and landscaping requirements. - Other city rules applying to utilities and particularly their provision, e.g. regarding Subdivision and Development and rules on filling and building adjacent to waterways.

-- Other city rules applying to utilities and particularly their provision, e.g. regarding Subdivision and Development and rules on filling and building adjacent to waterways. - Rules for the avoidance remedy and mitigation of adverse reverse sensitivity effects on electricity transmission infrastructure shown on planning maps 44A and 51A (for Awatea), and 43B (for Islington) and 43B for Business 5 (Sir James Wattie Drive).
-(Plan Change 19 Decision) (Plan Change 54 Decision)
+• Rules for the avoidance remedy and mitigation of adverse reverse sensitivity effects on electricity transmission infrastructure shown on planning maps 44A and 51A (for Awatea), 36B and 43B (for Islington) and 43B for Business 5 (Sir James Wattie Drive), and on the Outline Development Plan for the Templeton Special Rural Zone.

-- Promote and facilitate the undergrounding of existing overhead services in consultation with network utility operators. - Land acquisition, e.g. buffers. - Requirement for development contributions for, and provision of works and services, e.g. management of waterway utility functions. - Tributary Waterway Improvement Programme.
+- · Promote and facilitate the undergrounding of existing overhead services in consultation with network utility operators. - Land acquisition, e.g. buffers. - · Requirement for development contributions for, and provision of works and services, e.g. management of waterway utility functions. - Tributary Waterway Improvement Programme.